google/closure-templates/documentation/reference/file-declarations.md

 This command belongs at the start of the file, after the `namespace` tag.
 You can include any number of `alias` declarations.
 Each declaration aliases the given namespace to an identifier.
-For the first syntax form above, the alias is the last identifier in the namespace.
-For the second syntax form, the alias is the identifier you specify.
-When you `call` a template in an aliased namespace, you don't need to type the whole namespace, only the alias plus the template's partial name.

-This deprecated feature still works for the ID parameter to the [`xid()` function](functions#xid).
+This feature works for the ID parameter to the [`xid()` function](functions#xid).

 ## modname {#modname}